-First, while the County has acknowledged a need for more affordable housing, there has also been a trend towards mixed-income housing.
+While the County has acknowledged a need for more affordable housing, there has also been a trend towards mixed-income housing.
 Mixed-income housing has many positive social effects, including increased property values, increased exposure and tolerance to diversity, and improved housing quality and services.
 But this FAR exemption will be limited to the CR and CRT zones.
 This will ensure that mixed-income housing will still be encouraged in most of the County.
-CR and CRT zones were chosen for the exemption because they tend to be near high-transit areas, where these projects are most beneficial.
-Based on current mapping, there are a limited number of zoning blocks in the CR or CRT zone with less than 2.25 FAR, the zoning blocks most likely to take advantage of this exemption.
-Factoring in the time and expense to build a 100% affordable project, including the subsidies and other funding required, this ZTA will likely only create 1-2 projects a year.
-However, those that exist will have an overall positive benefit for the County.
+And CR and CRT zones were chosen for the exemption because they tend to be near high-transit areas, where these projects are most beneficial.

-Second, as noted in the RESJ impact statement, while the focus is often on lower-income households, providing moderate-income housing (earning up to 70% AMI) is also important.
+As noted in the RESJ impact statement, while the focus is often on lower-income households, providing moderate-income housing (earning up to 70% AMI) is also important.
 However, with the proposed amendment, ZTA 21-07 limits the FAR exemption to established programs like MPDU's, which are regulated under Chapter 25A of the County Code, and 9% LITHC, a federal program administered by state and local agencies.
 Council Staff, in discussion with the Planning Department and DHCA, agrees that keeping the FAR exemption to established programs like these would be the easiest way to implement and enforce ZTA 21-07.